• 1-3 Days Delivery

 Sorting corroded wall ties

-If you see horizontal cracks in mortar or around windows, or even bowing brickwork, deteriorating or non-existent wall ties is probably the culprit.
+If you see horizontal cracks in mortar or around windows, or even bowing brickwork, deteriorating or non-existent wall ties are probably the culprit.
 These ties are installed in cavity walls to tie together internal and external leaves.

 Wall ties can fail due to:

-- Construction defects
+• Construction defects

-- Corroded steel of the tie itself, resulting in rust increasing the tie’s original thickness
+• Corroded steel of the tie itself, resulting in rust increasing the tie’s original thickness

-Issues with wall tie failure need to be addressed immediately as, if ignored, can result in further structural damage.
+Issues with wall tie failure need to be addressed immediately as, if ignored, this can result in further structural damage.
 We recommend you get a structural surveyor to confirm the issue.
-They will identify the position of the wall ties using a metal detector or by making large incisions, and recommend next steps.
+They will identify the position of the wall ties using a metal detector or by making large incisions, and recommend the next steps.

-How to fix a bulging or bowing exterior wall
+How to fix a bulging exterior wall

 Permagard offers both individual lateral restraints as well as all-in-one kits, so you can conveniently purchase all the tools you need to get the job done.